-Mistreatment Due to Cache State Interaction.
-Regarding the state interaction problem, our investigations answer the following basic question: "Could and under which schemes do mistreatments arise in a DSC group?"
-More specifically:
+Mistreatment Due to Cache State Interaction: Regarding the state interaction problem, our investigations answer the following basic question: "Could and under which schemes do mistreatments arise in a DSC group?".
+More, specifically:

-- We show that state interactions occur when nodes do not discriminate between local and remote hits upon updating the state of their replacement algorithms. - To materialize, state interactions require a substantial request rate imbalance, that is, one or more "overactive" nodes must generate disproportionally more requests than the other nodes.
-Even in this case, mistreatment of less active nodes depends on the amount of storage that they posses: mistreatment occurs when these nodes have abundant storage; otherwise, they are generally immune to or even benefit from the existence of overactive nodes. - Comparing caching and replication with regard to their relative sensitivities to request rate imbalance, we show that caching is much more robust than replication. - Regarding the vulnerability of different replacement algorithms, we show that "noisier" replacement algorithms are more prone to state interactions.
-In that regard, we show that LRU is more vulnerable than LFU. - Even the most vulnerable LRU replacement is quite robust to mistreatment as it requires a very intense miss stream in order to force a mistreated node to maintain locally unpopular objects in its cache (thus depriving it of cache space for locally popular objects).
-In particular, the miss stream has to be strong enough to counter the sharp decline in the popularity of objects in typically skewed workloads. - Robustness to mistreatment due to state interaction evaporates when a node operates as a Level-2 (L2) cache [31] for other nodes.
-L2 caching allows all remote requests (whether they hit or miss) to affect the local state (as opposed to only hits under non-L2 caching), leading to a vulnerability level that approaches the one under replication.
+- + We show that state interactions occur when nodes do not discriminate between local and remote hits upon updating the state of their replacement algorithms. - + To materialize, state interactions require substantial request rate imbalance, i.e., one or more "overactive" nodes must generate disproportionally more requests than the other nodes.
+Even in this case, mistreatment of less active nodes depends on the amount of storage that they posses: Mistreatment occurs when these nodes have abundant storage, otherwise they are generally immune to, or even benefit from, the existence of overactive nodes. - + Comparing caching and replication with regard to their relative sensitivities to request rate imbalance, we show that caching is much more robust than replication.